Annual Legislative Report

 IMPROVED MANAGEMENT OF THE DEPARTMENT OF DEFENSE

-Acquisition Policy.
-Played a leading role in the enactment of provisions that:
+Reducing Wasteful Spending.
+Played a key role in the enactment of provisions that:

-Management Improvements.
-Played a leading role in the enactment of provisions that:
+Other DOD Oversight Initiatives.
+Played a key role in the enactment of provisions that:

 MICHIGAN-BASED DEFENSE PROCUREMENT

-Armored and Tactical Vehicle Industrial Base.
-Helped secure $140 million for the M2 Bradley Infantry Fighting Vehicle and $62 million for M88A2 Advanced Recovery Vehicle above the President’s request to accelerate modernization of Army equipment and mitigate the risk of lost capability and capacity in the armored and tactical vehicle industrial base.
-These programs are important to BAE and other military vehicle suppliers in Sterling Heights and around Michigan.
+Improved Recovery Vehicle.
+Helped secure $186 million, including $75 million above the president’s FY 2014 budget request, for the M88A2 Improved Recovery Vehicle to accelerate modernization of Army equipment and mitigate the risk of lost capability and capacity in the armored and tactical vehicle industrial base.
+This program is important to BAE and other military vehicle suppliers in Sterling Heights and around Michigan.

-Littoral Combat Ship (LCS).
-Supported continued construction of LCS.
+Littoral Combat Ship.
+Supported continued construction of the littoral combat ship, including $1.8 billion for the program in FY 2014 as requested in the president’s budget.
 Marinette Marine, just across the Michigan border in Wisconsin, is one of two shipyards building LCS and employs several hundred Michigan residents and relies on many Michigan suppliers.
-In November 2012, Sen. Levin and his wife, Barbara, participated in the ceremonial “keel laying” for USS Detroit, the newest LCS being built at Marinette Marine.
+In November 2012, Levin and his wife, Barbara, participated in the ceremonial “keel laying” for USS Detroit, the newest LCS being built at Marinette Marine.

 MICHIGAN RESEARCH AND DEVELOPMENT PROJECTS

-Department of Defense Rapid Innovation Program (RIP).
-Helped secure an authorization for $200 million to continue the Rapid Innovation Program.
-The Department of Defense Rapid Innovation Program (RIP) was established by the Ike Skelton National Defense Authorization Act for Fiscal Year 2011 (Public Law 111-383) as a competitive, merit-based program designed to fund innovative technologies, reduce acquisition or life cycle costs, address technical risks, improve the timeliness of test and evaluation outcomes, and rapidly insert technologies needed to meet critical national security needs.
+Department of Defense Rapid Innovation Program.
+Helped secure $175 million to continue the Rapid Innovation Program.
+The RIP was established by the Ike Skelton National Defense Authorization Act for FY 2011 as a competitive, merit-based program designed to fund innovative technologies, reduce acquisition or life cycle costs, address technical risks, improve the timeliness of test and evaluation outcomes, and rapidly insert technologies needed to meet critical national security needs.

-Funding authorized for the RIP could provide significant opportunities for Michigan companies, universities, and other organizations to further research and development efforts with the DoD, particularly in the following research areas:
+Funding for the RIP could provide significant opportunities for Michigan companies, universities and other organizations to further research and development efforts with the DOD particularly in the following research areas:

-Industrial Base Innovation Fund (IBIF).
-Secured an authorization for $30 million to continue the Industrial Base Innovation Fund.
+Industrial Base Innovation Fund.
+Secured $25 million to continue the Industrial Base Innovation Fund.
 Manufacturing technology plays a critical role in addressing development, acquisition and sustainment problems associated with advanced weapons programs.
 This funding helps support DOD’s ability to address specific shortfalls in the defense industrial base to meet short-term surge manufacturing requirements and could provide funding opportunities for many Michigan companies.
-This program was initiated in fiscal year 2008.
+This program was initiated in FY 2008.